Registered Nurse (RN) Rehab

-Plus, if you find your assignment to be a good fit for you and it works for our client, your Trusted Nurse Staffing recruiter can help you extend your contract so you can call Virginia home for a bit longer.
+If you sign up for a short stint but find your assignment to be a good fit and it also works for the client, your Trusted Nurse Staffing recruiter can help you extend your contract so you can call Virginia home for a bit longer.

-Or, if you’re ready to change up your scenery, your recruiter will work with you to find your next dream assignment.
+Or if you’re ready for a change in scenery, your recruiter will work with you to find your next dream assignment.